- The takeaway from this episode is … you have reached a boiling point and see the cost of holding onto old decisions that no longer serve you.

-- You realized you had an ego that kept pushing you to go one way, going along with the status quo … the direction of the crowd.
+- You realized your ego kept pushing you to go one way, going along with the status quo … the direction of the crowd.

 These are all the compounding aspects that feel like your life is reaching a boiling point.
-Like a kettle on the stove ready to steam over and whistle.
-Whichever way you decided to go there’s not only the consequences but a point at which the consequences of your decisions will reach a boiling point and thrust you on the path of your own choosing.”
+Like a kettle on the stove ready to boil over and whistle.
+Whichever way you decided to go there are not only the consequences but a point at which the consequences of your decisions will reach a boiling point and thrust you on the path of your own choosing.

 - You’ve made your decision to be yourself, or join the group … now what?